Skip to content

 Natural Aging Age 40+, declining testicular function

-Metabolic/Health Obesity, type 2 diabetes, chronic illnesses
+Metabolic/Health Obesity, type 2 diabetes, chronic illness

-Medications Steroids, opioids, chemotherapy drugs
+Medications Steroids, opioids, chemotherapy

 Lifestyle Unbalanced diet, inactivity, alcohol, smoking

-Psychological Chronic stress, untreated depression/anxiety
+Psychological Chronic stress, untreated anxiety or depression

-Genetic Inherited hormone decline patterns
+Genetic Inherited patterns of hormonal decline

 How Is Andropause Diagnosed?